amida-tech/recruitment-registry/api/docs/api.md

 	})
 ```

-As expected the document content is identical to what is posted.
+Server responds with the consent document content in the response body

 ```js
 {